-Payments of interest on, and proceeds of the sale, redemption or maturity of, tax-exempt obligations, including the 2015B Bonds, are in certain cases required to be reported to the Service.
-Additionally, backup withholding may apply to any such payments to any Owner of a 2015B Bond who fails to provide an accurate Form W-9 Request for Taxpayer Identification Number and Certification, or a substantially identical form, or to any Owner of a 2015B Bond who is notified by the Service of a failure to report any interest or dividends required to be shown on federal income tax returns.
-The reporting and backup withholding requirements do not affect the excludability of such interest from gross income for federal tax purposes.
+Payments of interest on, and proceeds of the sale, redemption or maturity of, tax-exempt obligations, including the 2016A Bonds, are in certain situations required to be reported to the Internal Revenue Service.
+Backup withholding may also be imposed on such payments to any bondholder who fails to provide certain required information pursuant to Section 6049 of the Code.
+Such reporting and backup withholding requirements do not affect the excludability of interest on the 2016A Bonds from gross income for federal income tax purposes.